-The Professional Educator Standards Board (PESB) uses a variety of data to inform policy decisions and assess initiative success.
-PESB also reviews and evaluates the effectiveness of educator preparation programs (EPP), licensure, certificate and educator workforce policies.
-These data originate from sources such as licensure and certificate programs, from sister state agencies such as Office of the Superintendent of Public Instruction (OSPI), as well as directly from the test vendors.
+The Professional Educator Standards Board (PESB) uses a variety of data to inform policy decisions and assess the effectiveness of our initiatives.
+These data originate from sources such as licensure and certificate programs, from fellow state agencies such as the Office of the Superintendent of Public Instruction (OSPI), as well as directly from the test vendors.
 Our partners and stakeholders can use these data points to help inform and support their own work.
-Other data is also available on our strategic plan page and district workforce data page.

-In addition to PESB’s use of the data for its work, many partners and stakeholders, including EPPs, education researchers, professional organizations, media, legislative staff, and elected officials, look to PESB to provide insight and responses to questions related to educator preparation and workforce in Washington State.
-PESB wants to provide the most valuable and most accurate data possible.
-To do that, we collaborate closely with data contributors to make sure that the answers to your questions can be clearly displayed and understood.
-We rely on user feedback to review, revise, and update these pages on a regular basis.
+In addition to PESB’s use of these data for its work, many partners and stakeholders including educator preparation programs, education researchers, professional organizations, media, legislative staff, and elected officials look to PESB to provide insight and responses to questions related to educator preparation, licensure, and workforce in Washington State.
+PESB aims to provide the most valuable and accurate data possible.
+To do that, we collaborate closely with data contributors to make sure that data inquiries can be clearly displayed and understood.

-Why could this data look different than other data?
+Why could these data look different from other data?

 There are a variety of data sources that could be used, and depending on which one is used (or in combination), there may be variance in reported numbers.
 The caveats and methodology section of each data display include its data source and the analytic choices made that could impact the numbers PESB reports.

-We hope that you explore these pages and that the data fosters additional questions and feedback.
-Please send all comments, feedback, or questions to firstname.lastname@example.org.
+We hope that as you explore these pages and make meaning from these data, additional questions and feedback emerge.
+Please send all comments or questions to firstname.lastname@example.org.